 |Fast Hitch with 3-Point Brackets

-Below are attachments that are original equipment for a Super C.
+Below is the last attachment that is original equipment for a Super C.

-The full collection of attachments was sold as they were longer displayed or
+Note: The full collection of attachments was sold as they were longer

 |Model C-1 - Platform Carrier